Download To Go

 }

-// Remove observers on download task complete, failed or Cancelled
+// Remove observers when the download task completes, fails, or is canceled

 downloadTask.state.remove(self)